“A Safe Place for Families”

 A portion of our apartment units are set aside as low-income rentals.
 This provides the opportunity for some shelter clients to transition to self-support, provides much-needed affordable housing to people on limited incomes, and also provides rental income for shelter operations.

-In addition to temporary housing, current services offered by St. Francis include:
+In addition to transitional housing, current services offered by St. Francis include:

 Library: The library is staffed during after-school hours by volunteers who engage the children in arts and crafts projects, read to them, tutor them and generally provide a safe environment for them to have “kid time.”